sipekmichal/custom-java-app-helloworld/README.rst

   java -cp .
 HelloWorld.Main

-This show the ``Hello world`` message.
+This show the ``Hello world!`` message.

 Create a JAR file
 -----------------

 For pack the main class for package as a JAR file, execute the follow command: ::

-  jar cfme Main.jar Manifest.txt HelloWorld.Main HelloWorld/Main.class
+  jar cfme HelloWorld.jar Manifest.txt HelloWorld.Main HelloWorld/Main.class

 Run a JAR file